Gianlooca/alteramusica/README.md

 5. As a returning user, I want to interact with the staff to try to sell records/cassettes.

 #### Site Owner
-1. As the site owner, I want users to find the general website experience appealing.
-2. As the site owner, I want users to understand swiftly the mission of the company.
+1. As the site owner, I want users to understand swiftly the mission of the company.
-3. As the site owner, I want the users to understand the specific value of the company.
+2. As the site owner, I want the users to understand the specific value of the company.
-4. As the site owner, I want to spread the value of analog music collecting.
+3. As the site owner, I want to spread the value of analog music collecting.
-5. As the site owner, I want to acquire more items to re-sell.
+4. As the site owner, I want to acquire more items to re-sell.
-6. As the site owner, I want the users to be able to contact us.
+5. As the site owner, I want the users to be able to contact us.
 <br>
 <br>
 <br>